codespin-ai/codespin/README.md

 ### codespin init

-For advanced use, treat prompts as integral parts of your project.
-Save prompts in files and commit them to git, just like source code.

-Initialize your project directory with:
+Most features of codespin are available only once you initialize your project like this:

 ```sh
 codespin init
 ```

-This command creates a `codespin.json` file with some defaults, and creates a codespin directory containing some default templates.
+This command creates a .codespin directory containing some default templates and configuration files.
 You may edit these templates are required, but the default template is fairly good.

 ### codespin generate